SYNGAP1 Clinical Research Studies

 Sleep is important when growing up, but people with ID are more likely to have sleep problems than other people.
 Sleep problems can cause difficulties in thinking skills, memory, behavior, emotional functioning, and quality of life.
 These side effects can be even more problematic for people with ID, who already have social and behavioral difficulties.
 Understanding their sleep patterns is important to try and develop effective therapies for them.

-The SYNGAP1 Foundation provides valuable information to support this study from the SYNGAP1 (MRD5) Natural History Study and Registry.
+The SYNGAP1 Foundation provides valuable information to support this study from the SYNGAP1 Patient Registry.
 Learn more about our database HERE.

 Join a research study at the National Cancer Institute’s Division of Cancer Epidemiology and Genetics.
 The purpose of the study is to understand what causes RASopathies, and how we can better screen for and treat these